Martin Delany: Later life

 Following the war, Delany continued to be politically active.
 He established a land and brokerage business in 1871 and worked to help black cotton farmers improve their business and negotiating skills to get a better price for their product.
 He supported the Freedman's Bank (as did Douglass), and also traveled and spoke in support of the Colored Conventions Movement.
 Delany also argued against carpetbaggers and black candidates for office when he saw fit.
 For instance, he opposed the vice presidential candidacy of Jonathan Jasper Wright and John Mercer Langston on the grounds of inexperience, and he opposed the candidacy of another black man as Charleston's mayor.

 Delany unsuccessfully sought various positions, such as appointment as Consul General to Liberia.
 In 1874, Delany ran as an Independent Republican for Lieutenant Governor of South Carolina (with John T. Green as the gubernatorial candidate).
 Despite the corruption scandals that enveloped former Republican governor Franklin Moses, Jr. (who chose not to run for re-election), their ticket lost to Republican Attorney General Daniel H. Chamberlain and his running mate Richard Howell Gleaves.

 Delany was appointed as a trial justice (judge) in Charleston.
 In 1875, charges of "defrauding a church" were brought against him.
 After conviction, he was forced to resign, and served time in jail.
 Although pardoned by Republican Governor Chamberlain, with the intervention of Wade Hampton, Delany was not allowed to return to his former position.

-Delany supported Democratic candidate Wade Hampton in the 1876 gubernatorial election, the only prominent black to do so.
+Delany supported Democratic candidate Wade Hampton in the 1876 gubernatorial election, the only prominent black person to do so.
 Partly as a result of black swing votes encouraged by Delany, Hampton won the election by fewer than 1,100 votes.
 However, the election was marred by white intimidation and violence against black Republicans, in an effort to suppress the black vote.
 Armed men from "rifle clubs" and the Red Shirts operated openly.
 The latter was a paramilitary group of mostly white men who worked to suppress black voting as "the military arm of the Democratic Party."
 By 1876, South Carolina rifle clubs had about 20,000 white men as members.
-More than 150 blacks were killed in election-related violence.
+More than 150 black people were killed in election-related violence.

 In early 1877, the federal government withdrew its troops from the South after reaching a compromise over the national election.
 This marked the end to Reconstruction, and Governor Chamberlain left the state.
 The Democrats, calling themselves Redeemers, had taken control of South Carolina's legislature.
 Paramilitary groups such as the Red Shirts continued to suppress black voting in the Carolinas, especially in the upland counties.

-In reaction to whites regaining power and the suppression of black voting, Charleston-based blacks started planning again for emigration to Africa.
+In reaction to whites regaining power and the suppression of black voting, black Charlestonians started planning again for emigration to Africa.
 In 1877, they formed the Liberia Exodus Joint Stock Steamship Company, with Delany as chairman of the finance committee.
 A year later, the company purchased a ship, the Azor, for the voyage led by Harrison N. Bouey.
 He served as president of the board to organize the voyage.